ClandininLab/brainsss/README.md

 - /fly_001/fictrac will contain a velocity trace and a 2D histogram
 - /fly_001 will contain a "bleaching" figure, the meanbrains for each channel, as well as the z-scored motion-corrected green-channel brain
 - /fly_001/moco will contain each channel motion corrected, as well as a figure of x/y/z translations involved in the motion correction.

-A few notes on parameters:
-- this toy data set only contains 10 timepoints, giving arrays of [256,128,49,10] (x,y,z,t).
-- A more standard functional array will be [256,128,49,3384], for which I recommend during moco:
-  - partials: step=100, mem=4, time_moco=4
-  - stitcher: mem=12, time=2
-- For an anatomical volume, of roughly [1024,512,200,100], I recommend:
-  - step=10, mem=7, time_moco=6
-- for z-scoring these large functional volumes, I recommend mem=18

 A note that should be mentioned: to achieve creation of a common log file, I have stolen the print() function.
 So, for anything you want to print, you must use the printlog() function, but otherwise it is the same.